tomek-ch/blog-api/README.md

 You can use the `POST /log-in` endpoint to request a token.
 It takes a request body with `username` and `password` fields corresponding to an existing `User` and returns the user data along with a token.

-To verify a token and fetch associated user's data, make an authorized request to the `/verify-user` endpoint.
+To verify a token and fetch associated user's data, make an authorized request to the `GET /verify-user` endpoint.

 ## Running locally